projectawakening/builder-examples/README.md

 ### Step 0.2 (Optional): Retrieveing world ABIs
-You can also retrieve the world abis from the deployment by running:
+You can also retrieve the world abis and save them to the root directory from the deployment by running:

 ```bash
 docker compose cp world-deployer:/monorepo/abis .